Prerogatives of the Divine Son

 The Earthly Sanctuary

 9 Now even the first covenant had regulations for a service of worship and the earthly sanctuary.
-2 For a sacred tent was built and then furnished: The first part—which contained the lampstand, the table, and the loaves of presentation—was called the holy place.
-3 And behind the second curtain there was a second room of the tent called the holy of holies.
+2 For a sacred tent was built and then furnished: The first part—which contained the lampstand, the table, and the loaves of presentation—was called the Holy Place.
+3 And behind the second curtain there was a second room of the tent called the Holy of Holies.
 4 It contained a golden altar of incense, and the Ark of the Covenant, which was overlaid with gold on all sides.
 In it were stored a golden jar containing the manna, the rod of Aaron that budded, and the tablets of the covenant.
 5 And above the Ark1 were the cherubim of glory overshadowing the mercy seat.
-But now we cannot speak of these things in detail.
+But now is not the time to speak of these things in detail.

 6 Now once such preparations had been made, the priests would regularly enter into the first part of the tent, performing their sacred duties.
 7 But into the second part the high priest alone would enter, once a year, and not without blood, which he offered for himself and for the sins of the people committed in ignorance.
-8 Through this the Holy Spirit was signifying that so long as the first tabernacle was still standing the way into the most holy place had not yet been revealed.
-9 This also serves to symbolize the present time, in which gifts and sacrifices that cannot perfect the conscience of the worshiper are still being offered up, 10 related as they are only to food and drink and various washings—mere physical regulations imposed until the time of reformation.
+8 By this the Holy Spirit was signifying that as long as the first tabernacle was still standing, the way into the holy places had not yet been disclosed.
+9 This also serves to symbolize the present time, in which gifts and sacrifices that cannot perfect the conscience of the worshiper are still being offered up, 10 related as they are only to food and drink and various washings: mere physical regulations imposed until the time of reformation.

 The Heavenly Sanctuary